 ASC 842 (US GAAP)

-Leases are classified as either operating or finance based on five criteria (similar to the old capital lease tests under ASC 840):
+Leases are classified as either operating or finance based on five criteria:

 - Transfer of ownership by end of lease